Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 - Safari - Safari Can't Open the Page - Too many redirects occurred trying to open …

-All of these different error messages refer to the same thing — a problem with a redirect loop.
+All of these different error messages mean the same thing — your website has a redirect loop problem.

 What causes WordPress ERR_TOO_MANY_REDIRECTS?

-- Issues in your web browser: Problems with your browser cache or your site's cookies might be causing the issue when you try to visit your WordPress site.
+- Issues in your web browser: Your browser cache or your site's cookies might be causing the issue when you try to visit your WordPress site.
+These are relatively simple fixes since, most of the time, you simply need to clear your cache or cookies to fix the problem.

-- Problems with your WordPress site: issues on your WordPress site itself can also trigger the message as well.
+- Issues with your WordPress site: Sometimes, a deeper problem with your WordPress site itself can also trigger the message as well.
 These are typically problems with your site's HTTPS settings, redirects, site URLs, or plugins.
+These problems will typically require more attention to fix since they imply an issue with the structure of your website itself.

 How to Fix WordPress ERR_TOO_MANY_REDIRECTS in WordPress

-To fix the WordPress ERR_TOO_MANY_REDIRECTS problem, you'll first want to rule out any problems in your web browser.
+To fix the WordPress ERR_TOO_MANY_REDIRECTS problem, you should first rule out any problems with your web browser.
 Then, if you're still seeing the error message, you can dig into specific issues on your WordPress site that are causing the problem.

-Before going through these troubleshooting steps, we highly recommend making a backup of your WordPress site.
-While nothing should go wrong, it's always good to have a recent backup on hand before doing any troubleshooting work.
+Before going through these troubleshooting steps, we highly recommend backing up your WordPress site.
+While nothing should go wrong, it's always good to have a recent backup on hand before troubleshooting.

 1. Clear Your Browser Cache